-Isobionics is a biotech from the Netherlands who specialize in synthetic bio-production of natural essential oils and flavorings for use in the food, perfume and detergent industry.
-On the other hand, Evolva, from Basel (Switzerland), are estimated to produce up to $500M worth of synthetic vanilla essence for the industry each year.
-Using bacteria and yeast to produce hugely important ingredients such as Patchouli, Valencene and Vanillin has meant these industries haven’t collapsed due to over-demand and poor crop yield of these essential oils.
+Isobionics is a biotech from the Netherlands that specializes in synthetic bio-production of natural essential oils and flavorings for use in the food, perfume and detergent industry.
+On the other hand, Evolva, from Basel, are estimated to produce up to $500M worth of synthetic vanilla essence for the industry each year.
+Using bacteria and yeast to produce hugely important ingredients such as patchouli, valencene and vanillin has meant these industries haven’t collapsed due to over-demand and poor crop yield of these essential oils.

-Historically, patchouli was symbol of great luxury and wealth, which is speculated to have been born due to its use on the Silk Road as an insect repellent during trade transport of fine silks and textiles during the 18-19th century.
-And with increased trade of luxuries in the 19th century, came the increasingly elaborate concoctions of Victorian perfumes, using many other expensive essential oils layered on top of a patchouli base.
+Historically, patchouli was a symbol of great luxury and wealth, which is speculated to have been born due to its use on the silk road as an insect repellent during trade transport of fine silks and textiles during the 18-19th century.
+And with increased trade of luxuries in the 19th century, came the increasingly elaborate concoctions of victorian perfumes, using many other expensive essential oils layered on top of a patchouli base.

-Their focus products include Valencene (extremely common additive of Orange-flavored beverages), Beta-elemene (produced by ginger and used for flavorings) and Nookatone (another drink additive from Grapefruits).
+Their focus products include valencene, an extremely common additive of orange-flavored beverages; beta-elemene, produced by ginger and used for flavorings; and nookatone, another drink additive from grapefruit.
 Isobionics insist these are all-natural additives for the food and drink industry, seeing as they are all secondary plant metabolites.

-Synthetic production of their Vanillin instead uses fermentation of genetically modified yeast strains, dramatically reducing costs to around $10-20 per kilo.
+Synthetic production of vanillin instead uses fermentation of genetically modified yeast strains, dramatically reducing costs to around $10-20 per kilo.
 This explains why around 99% of the market vanilla extract is now dependent on biotechnological extraction as opposed to vanilla bean sources, which Evolva estimates to be worth €573M.

-Evolva have done this using a variety of gene-editing technologies.
+Evolva has done this using a variety of gene-editing technologies.
 By inserting specific genes into Saccharomyces, they can use this cheaply available organism to synthesize the desired compound during fermentation.
-By then silencing all the other non-essential biosynthesis pathways, yield of the product can be improved.
+By then silencing all the other non-essential biosynthesis pathways, the yield of the product can be improved.

-Other projects include the search for an alternative and sustainable source for Sandalwood (the bog-standard incense) and the spice Saffron, which is infamously expensive and reminiscent of the crowded and the fragrant depths of the Souqs of Mahgreb region in Northern Africa.
-Given its desirability in cooking, other substitutes such as Turmeric (a member of the ginger family) or the flavorless Safflower (used for its coloring alone…lame!) have simply not sufficed.
+Other projects include the search for an alternative and sustainable source for sandalwood (the bog-standard incense) and the spice saffron, which is infamously expensive and reminiscent of the crowded and the fragrant depths of the Souqs of Mahgreb region in Northern Africa.
+Given its desirability in cooking, other substitutes such as turmeric (a member of the ginger family) or the flavorless safflower have simply not sufficed.